polymonster/pmtech/readme.md

 # Welcome to pmtech!

 This work is still in progress, The win32 platform with dx11 is mostly complete, I have been using this for a game project.
-I am currently porting to osx and ios, osx almost has parity with win32 with a few missing graphics features such s trasform feedback, also it has been less used than the win32 version.
+I am currently porting to osx and ios, osx almost has parity with win32 with a few missing graphics features such as trasform feedback, also it has been less used than the win32 version.

 **pen** *pmtech engine*